thuzarwin/open-data-sprints/docs/project-training.rst

 ..
 2-3 sentences.
 What are the basic facts of the problem?

-The purpose of this project sprint is to provide the open data training resources needed for the various levels of knowledge and skill existing amongst city staff.
+The purpose of this project sprint is to provide the open data liasons training resources needed for the various levels of knowledge and skill existing amongst city staff.

 **Why it matters:**